Do THIS if You DON'T Want to Reach Your Goals

 But please build into your goals a set of skills or behaviors you want to master.

-Skills or behaviors you want to master
+skills or behaviors you want to master

 Just setting your goals as a desired weight or waist size will probably just lead to your regaining the weight.
 It is clear from the research that most people that lose weight gain it back.
 (6)